 Providing a safe space for employees to voice their thoughts can make employees feel heard.
 Just be sure to be prepared to take action when appropriate.
 Sending surveys without enacting any real change will likely result in survey fatigue among your team and can even hurt overall employee engagement.

 Ready to reduce absenteeism at your company?
 Terryberry can help.
-We partner with organizations and help build a healthy, thriving work culture through effective employee engagement.
+We partner with organisations and help build a healthy, thriving work culture through effective employee engagement.

 These solutions include:

-- Pulse Survey Software: Be Heard is an employee engagement survey solution that's designed to enhance your employee experience while fueling business performance.
+- Employee Engagement Surveys: Be Heard is an employee engagement survey solution that's designed to enhance your employee experience while fuelling business performance.

-- Service Awards and Performance Awards: Recognize and reward employees based on years of service awards, anniversaries, or performance.
+- Milestone and Service Awards: Recognise and reward employees based on years of service awards and anniversaries.

-- Social Recognition: Empower your employees and managers to recognize their peers and celebrate successes with an easy-to-use social recognition application.
+- Social Recognition: Empower your employees and managers to recognise their peers and celebrate successes with an easy-to-use social recognition application.

-- Wellness Programs: We make it easy to run wellness programs and activity challenges that increase engagement, expand corporate health, and build team camaraderie.
+- Wellbeing Programs: We make it easy to run wellbeing programs and activity challenges that increase engagement, expand corporate health, and build team camaraderie.